morihofi/acmeserver/acmeserver-core/src/main/resources/webstatic/gethttpsforfree/README.md

 ### Step 5: Install Certificate

 The response from finalizing should be your new certificate!
 Congrats!
-This step prints the certificate and also prints the intermediate certificate you need to chain this certificate to the root certificate.
+This step prints the certificate and also prints the certificateConfig certificate you need to chain this certificate to the root certificate.

 ## Privacy